xaviergonz/mobx-state-tree-ts/README.md

 While the syntax looks a bit worse, thanks to that change you get a much improved typescript experience for mobx-state-tree.

-Also whenever you want to assign a submodel snapshot to a model variable / map / array you will need to typecast it to ```typeof submodel.ProtectedType/UnprotectedType``` or use create on the snapshot, for example:
+Also whenever you want to assign a submodel snapshot to a model variable / map / array you will need to either use create to create a node instance from the snapshot (recommended) or typecast it to ```typeof submodel.Type```.

+For example:
 ```js
 import { types } from 'mobx-state-tree-ts'; // always import stuff from here instead of mobx-state-tree